|

 The image on the right shows a typical Soyka configuration

 packed in the original suitcase.
-It contains several 'slots'
+It has several pre-shaped 'slots',

-in which a rigid boards with canvas pockets are located.
+each of which holds a rigid board with canvas pockets.

 At the far right is the leather belt,